pivotal-cf/docs-phd-ds/data_service.md

 	A dialog box displays the credentials for the components of the Pivotal HD instance.
 	For example:

 	![PHD Credentials Bindings](images/cred_bindings.png "PHD Credentials Bindings")

 	You may need to copy the contents of each field and paste them into a text editor to view them.

-##Binding an Application using the Pivotal CF Developer Console
+##Binding an Application using the Apps Manager

-1. Log in to the **Developer Console**.
+1. Log in to the **Apps Manager**.

 2. Select your Pivotal HD Cluster service.

 3. Select the space where the application you want to bind is deployed.

 	A list of deployed applications and services displays.

 5. Locate the row containing the application and click the **>** link.

 	A page displays that show the bound services and instances for this application.